jfecher/ante-website/content/blog/safe_shared_mutability.md

 mutable variant are able to be projected to struct fields and provide better interop with other reference types.
-This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring moving them in and out of a `Cell`.
+This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring converting back and forth between a `Cell<T>` and `T`.
 This last point is an important distinction I think.
-Instead of having the ability to opt out of AxM, in Ante this allows us instead to opt into AxM when needed.
+Instead of having the ability to opt out of AxM, in Ante AxM is opted into instead.

 ---